ElaineNg94/MechaCar_Statistical_Analysis/README.md

 **_Is the slope of the linear model considered to be zero?
 Why or why not?_**

-The slope of the linear model is NOT considered to be zero because the p-value we got was 5.35e-11, which means it’s smaller than 0.05.
+The slope of the linear model is not considered to be zero because the p-value we got was 5.35e-11, which means it’s smaller than 0.05.
 Since the p-value is less than 0.05, that means the probability of it meeting the null hypothesis is false so it would reject our null hypothesis.

 **_Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?_**